 9. Mols Bjerge National Park, Syddjurs

-Protected natural areas meet historical sites at this massive national park in the Jutland region of Denmark.
+Protected natural areas meet historical sites at this colossal national park in the Jutland region of Denmark.

-There’s so much to experience here, and lovers of the great outdoors will be spoilt for choice with the activities on offer from hiking, biking and sailing to snorkelling, horse riding and fishing.
+There’s so much to experience, lovers of the great outdoors will be spoilt for choice.
+Activities range from hiking, biking, and sailing, to snorkeling, horse riding, and fishing.

-One of the most popular excursions to enjoy is the Mols Bjerge Trail where visitors can hike their way around 60 km of hilly landscapes lined with white beaches, and dotted with historical monuments, charming villages and varying scenery.
+One of the most popular excursions is the Mols Bjerge Trail where you can hike your way around 60 km of hilly landscape lined with white beaches, historical monuments, and charming villages.

-If discovering history is more your thing, then a trip to Kalø Castle Ruins is a good option.
+If you’re into history, a trip to Kalø Castle Ruins is a good option.
 Here you can walk along the oldest medieval paved road in Denmark which leads to the ruins of a 700-year-old castle.

 10. LEGOLAND Billund

 This is one of the top things to do in Denmark for the whole family.
-With everything from high-speed rides and interactive experiences to kids’ rock climbing and a mini world built entirely out of Lego, there is plenty here to keep everyone entertained for days.
+With everything from high-speed rides and interactive experiences to kids’ rock climbing and a mini world built entirely of Lego, there’s plenty here to keep everyone entertained for days.

-What’s more, you can choose to stay on site at the park at the Hotel LEGOLAND with its themed rooms, the LEGOLAND Castle Hotel, complete with princess royal chambers and dragon knight royal rooms, or at the LEGOLAND Holiday Village, which has plenty outdoor activities for the little ones, including a petting zoo.
+What’s more, you can stay on-site at the Hotel LEGOLAND with its themed rooms, the LEGOLAND Castle Hotel, complete with princess royal chambers and dragon knight royal rooms, or at the LEGOLAND Holiday Village, which has plenty of outdoor activities for the little ones, including a petting zoo.

-Find out more about what’s on offer at the LEGOLAND Billund website.
+Find out what’s on offer at the LEGOLAND Billund website.

 Fly to Billund

-The only way to get to the small island of Ærø is by boat, so visiting this charming place in Denmark is an adventure in itself.
+The only way to get to the small island of Ærø is by boat, so visiting this charming spot in Denmark is an adventure in itself.

-That said, there’s also plenty to do in the cooler months of the year, such as taking a trip to the Marstal Maritime Museum, which displays over 130 ships in bottles.
-You could also wander through the picturesque cobbled streets and brightly-painted houses of Ærøskøbing, which is said to be the most well-preserved town of the 18th century in Denmark.
+That said, there’s plenty to do in the cooler months, such as taking a trip to the Marstal Maritime Museum, which displays over 130 ships in bottles.
+You can also wander through the pretty cobbled streets and brightly-painted houses of Ærøskøbing, which is said to be the best-preserved 18th-century town in Denmark.

-You can also enjoy a spot of world-class fishing on Ærø or visit one of the many pretty Romanesque churches on the island, some of which date back to the Middle Ages.
+You can also enjoy a spot of world-class fishing, or visit one of the many pretty Romanesque churches on the island, some of which date back to the Middle Ages.